ValerianJaeken/Cadavre-Exquis-Valerian/README.md

 She was part of the *YoRHa* group
-> This group was created for mankind's salavation after being invaded from space
+> This group was created for mankind's salavation after being invaded from space master the branching, go higher on ther Git tree jump and fetch other branches, pull yourself up again